Rodgath/Dilaz-Switcher/README.md

 # Item-Switcher
-Item (Themes, Plugins etc) switcher in an iFrame
+Item (Themes, Plugins etc) switcher in an iFrame.